BlockchainCommons/seedtool-cli/MANUAL.md

 ![](manual-images/seedqrcode.png)

 The payload of a UR is [CBOR](https://tools.ietf.org/html/rfc7049) encoded as [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
-If you wish to examine the CBOR encoding, you can use seedtool to decode the BC32 payload of a UR.
-In this example we use the seed above, but only decode the part after the slash as BC32.
+If you wish to examine the CBOR encoding, you can use seedtool to decode the Bytewords payload of a UR.
+In this example we use the seed above, but only decode the part after the slash as Bytewords.

 ```
 $ seedtool --in btwm OEADGDHHGTPKFXLGHHLBPYMHLFRYHLPLSSRKPKAOTPIECFFDENTNJNWNPF